Creatiwity/witycms-doc/adminsettings.md

 ![](admin-01.png)

-1. The name of your website (here is "Preview") allows you to go to your website.
+1. Website name link to the front
 2. The navigation allows the access to the different applications of your administration.
 3. "**logout**" permit to disconnect your account to the administration.
 4. The submenu allows you to access at the different part of your application.